Inferior Turbinate Hypertrophy 下鼻甲肥大

 - Clean the nozzle after use (wipe it with toilet paper) to avoid contamination, and then put the cap back to complete the whole procedure.

 Please keep the spray in a dry and cool place and out of reach of children.
 There is no need to put it in the refrigerator.
 For adults, nasal mucosal contractile sprays are for short-term use only, 1-3 times a day, one spray to the two nasal cavities each time, with an upper limit of 5 days.
 On the other hand, steroid sprays are applied to the nostrils once a day, with two sprays each time or twice a day with one spray per time.
+Antihistamines nasal sprays (e.g. Azetin) are applied to each nostril one to two times per day, with one spray each time for adults and children older than 5 years old.
 You are advised to read the instructions carefully before use or consult the medical staff.